eng-mumty/eng-mumty/README.md

 - ✨ I am **Kafia Sharma**, a Software Engineering student with a passion for creative solutions.
 - 🎨 I bridge the gap between **Complex Code** and **Clean Design**.
-- 💻 My focus is on **Web & Desktop Applications** using modern technologies.
 - 🌱 Currently deep-diving into **DevOps** and **Cloud Infrastructure**.